 I would also like to extend my gratitude to the healthcare professionals across the country, who have shown immense resilience and dedication in the face of unprecedented challenges.
 Your tireless efforts in providing compassionate care to patients, often under difficult circumstances, are truly inspiring.
 Lastly, I would like to express my heartfelt appreciation to the Ministry of Health, other government agencies, and our international partners for their support and collaboration.
 Together, we have made significant strides in advancing healthcare in Sri Lanka.
-As we look towards the future, the Sri Lanka Medical Council remains committed to its mission of ensuring the highest standards of medical practice, promoting patient safety, and advocating for the well-being of healthcare professionals.
-Through collaboration. our innovation, and continuous improvement, we will strive to create a healthcare system that is equitable, efficient, and of the highest quality.
+As we look towards the future, the Sri Lanka Medical Council remains committed to its mission of ensuring the highest standards of medical practice, promoting patient safety, and advocating for the well-being of our healthcare professionals.
+Through collaboration. innovation, and continuous improvement, we will strive to create a healthcare system that is equitable, efficient, and of the highest quality.

-2022 proved to be a productive year for the Sri Lanka Medical Council that tested our resilience and determination in the backdrop of adverse economic conditions that prevailed with the announcement of bankruptcy by the Government.
+2022 proved to be a productive year for the Sri Lanka Medical Council that tested our resilience and determination in the backdrop of adverse economic condition that prevailed with the announcement of bankruptcy by the Government.
+Recognition of the SLMC Accreditation instrument by the World Federation of Medical Education (WFME) is the most valuable achievement of the SLMC to supplement provisions of the Standards of Medical Education regulations.